huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 pipeline.load_textual_inversion("sd-concepts-library/gta5-artwork")
-prompt = "A cute brown bear eating a slice of pizza, stunning color scheme, masterpiece, illustration, <gta5-artwork> style" image = pipeline(prompt).images[0]
+prompt = "A cute brown bear eating a slice of pizza, stunning color scheme, masterpiece, illustration, <gta5-artwork> style" image = pipeline(prompt).images[0] image
 ```

 <div class="flex justify-center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/load_txt_embed.png" />
 </div>

-Textual inversion can also be trained on undesirable things to create *negative embeddings* to discourage a model from generating images with those undesirable things like blurry images or extra fingers on a hand.
+Textual Inversion can also be trained on undesirable things to create *negative embeddings* to discourage a model from generating images with those undesirable things like blurry images or extra fingers on a hand.
 This can be a easy way to quickly improve your prompt.
 You'll also load the embeddings with [`~loaders.TextualInversionLoaderMixin.load_textual_inversion`], but this time, you'll need two more parameters:

-- `weight_name`: specifies the weight file to load if the file was saved in the 🤗 Diffusers format with a specific name or if the file is stored in the A1111 format
+- `weight_name`: Specifies the weight file to load if the file was saved in the 🤗 Diffusers format with a specific name or if the file is stored in the A1111 format.
-- `token`: specifies the special word to use in the prompt to trigger the embeddings
+- `token`: Specifies the special word to use in the prompt to trigger the embeddings.

 Let's load the [sayakpaul/EasyNegative-test](https://huggingface.co/sayakpaul/EasyNegative-test) embeddings: